Could Therapy For Your Anxiety Make It Worse?

 Below I'll share my thoughts on this worry, and how likely therapy is to make things much worse.
 Some of the ideas also apply to working on your anxiety yourself using self-help material.

 The quick answer: Most of the time therapy might cause some acceptable short-term stress.
-In rare cases, if someone is already struggling with a ton of anxiety, they should be reasonably careful that therapy doesn't push them too far.
-Here's more detail.
+In rarer cases, if someone is already struggling with a ton of anxiety, they should be reasonably careful that therapy doesn't push them too far.
+Here's more detail: